Are eggs good for you?

 Long answer: If you want to talk foods that pack a nutritional punch, eggs would be a top contender.
 This delicate, versatile whole food contains a unique blend of protein, antioxidants and vitamins, including A, D, and E, as well as iron and folic acid.
 In the yolk, you also find choline, which is amazing for brain development.
 “The egg white is high in protein, while the yolk has healthy omega-3 fats and vitamin A,” Chryssidis explains.
 “Eggs are one of the few foods that contain vitamin D, along with mushrooms.”
 While egg white omelettes were once a dieting trend, Chryssidis says you’re better off eating whole eggs, because the yolks are where you find important micronutrients including vitamins A, D and E. “We need to focus just as much on our micronutrients as our macronutrients of protein, carbohydrates and fat,” he says.

-2. Will eggs increase my blood cholesterol?
+2. Will eggs increase cholesterol?

 Short answer: No